albanpuech/risky-biscuits-project/README.md

 - What we have seen is that areas with hot summers also have larger beer scores, which could be because of the social and refreshing aspects of beer consumption in warmer areas

-- We have also observed that colder climates are associated with lower scores, which may come from the fact that that people in colder climates have higher expectations or different standards of beers.
+- We have also observed that colder climates are associated with lower scores, which may come from the fact that people in colder climates have higher expectations or different standards of beer.
 This may be because they put more emphasis on the quality or taste of beers.

-- The appearance score was the most stable one across the difference climate regions, maybe because it is also the criteria that is the hardest to rate, as opposed to the palate and the taste that may have more importance than the other criterion.
+- The appearance score was the most stable one across the different climate regions, maybe because it is also the hardest criterion to rate, as opposed to the palate and the taste that may have a larger impact on people's beer opinion.

 ## 🍻 Climate and styles of beers